loopbio/imgstore/README.md

 top of `PYTHONPATH`, as opposed to running tests through `py.test` which doesn't.

-Note: if you recieve many failed tests with the error message 'The opencv backend does not actually have write support' or 'Your opencv build does support writing this codec', this is not an imagestore bug - it is a warning that you have an OpenCV version that does not support _Writing_ h264 encoded videos.
+Note: if you recieve many failed tests with the error message 'The opencv backend does not actually have write support' or 'Your opencv build does support writing this codec', this is __not an imgestore bug__ - it is a warning that you have an OpenCV version that does not support _Writing_ h264 encoded videos.
+This is often the case on windows.

-Even if some tests fail due to these issues, you can stil use the imgstore package to _read_ h264 encoded video files.
+**Even if some _write_ tests fail due to these issues, you can stil use the imgstore package to _read_ h264 encoded video files.**